mila-iqia/babyai/README.md

 allow them to learn from human agents.
 With respect to build-in knowledge, Yoshua Bengio believes that the ability for agents to understand pointing gestures in combination with language may be key.

-*TODO: find child development articles about pointing and naming if possible.
-If anyone can find this, please submit a PR.*

 ## Relevant Materials